mpv-player/mpv/DOCS/man/options.rst

     filters and VOs.

-    Because these copy the decoded video back to system RAM, they're often less less efficient than the direct modes, and may not help too much over software decoding.
+    Because these copy the decoded video back to system RAM, they're often less efficient than the direct modes, and may not help too much over software decoding.

     .. note::

        Most non-copy methods only work with the OpenGL GPU backend.
-Currently, only the ``nvdec`` and ``cuda`` methods work with Vulkan.
+Currently, only the ``vaapi``, ``nvdec`` and ``cuda`` methods work with Vulkan.

-    The ``vaapi`` mode, if used with ``--vo=gpu``, requires Mesa 11 and most likely works with Intel and AMD GPUs only.
+    The ``vaapi`` mode, if used with ``--vo=gpu``, requires Mesa 11, and most likely works with Intel and AMD GPUs only.
 It also requires the opengl EGL backend.

-    The ``cuda`` and ``cuda-copy`` modes provides deinterlacing in the decoder which is useful as there is no other deinterlacing mechanism in the gpu output path.
+    ``nvdec`` and ``nvdec-copy`` are the newest, and recommended method to do hardware decoding on Nvidia GPUs.

+    ``cuda`` and ``cuda-copy`` are an older implementation of hardware decoding on Nvidia GPUs that uses Nvidia's bitstream parsers rather than FFmpeg's.
+    This can lead to feature deficiencies, such as incorrect playback of HDR content, and ``nvdec``/``nvdec-copy`` should always be preferred unless you specifically need Nvidia's deinterlacing algorithms.
 To use this deinterlacing you must pass the option:
     ``vd-lavc-o=deint=[weave|bob|adaptive]``.
-    Pass ``weave`` (or leave the option unset) to not attempt any deinterlacing. ``cuda`` should always be preferred over ``cuda-copy`` unless the ``gpu`` vo is not being used or filters are required.
-Using ``nvdec`` should be preferred on Nvidia hardware.
+    Pass ``weave`` (or leave the option unset) to not attempt any deinterlacing.

-    ``nvdec`` is a newer implementation of CUVID/CUDA decoding, which uses the FFmpeg decoders for file parsing.
-Experimental, is known not to correctly check whether decoding is supported by the hardware at all.
-Deinterlacing is not supported.
-Since this uses FFmpeg's codec parsers, it is expected that this generally causes fewer issues than ``cuda``.

     .. admonition:: Quality reduction with hardware decoding